ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

 Check channel assignments are correct - see table above and instructions for finding out channel names if unknown.

+### Devices are communicating but readback values are not correct

+Check the cables are connected correctly - you don't get super obvious errors if e.g. ITC and IPS cables are swapped.
+This issue may also be indicated by errors parsing responses from the device in the IOC log.

 ### Regeneration starts but never finishes

 The Heliox detects whether a regeneration has "finished" by checking whether the temperature of the Helium-3 pot is smaller than a threshold.
 From testing, I believe the threshold is somewhere around 1.7K.
 The outer cryostat should be capable of achieving 1.6K or better.
 The Helium-3 pot won't go colder than the outer cryostat while regenerating, so if the outer cryostat is at a higher temperature than about 1.7K the regeneration will appear to hang and never finish.